 Coronary Bypass Surgery

-Coronary bypass surgery is a type of open-heart surgery performed if you have coronary artery disease or a blocked coronary artery that cannot be treated via angioplasty.
+A coronary bypass procedure is a type of open-heart surgery performed if you have coronary artery disease, buildup inside the aorta or a blocked coronary artery that cannot be treated via angioplasty.

 Coronary bypass surgery is also known by several other names, including: